rdgarfinkel/mediacollection/README.md

 # first things first
 If you will be using this on a public server, put the /cgi-bin/media/media.pl file within a separate directory that is password protected so that only you can add/amend/delete your database entries.<br>
-Aside from editing the $basedir variable in the index.cgi and media.pl scripts (and maybe the "#!/usr/bin/perl" line at the top of each script), things *should* work "directly out of the box."
+Aside from editing the "#!/usr/bin/perl" line at the top of each script, things *should* work "directly out of the box."

 # demonstration
 A demonstration of the script and it's abilities is online and available, with editing abilities enabled.
 No password is required for the admin side.
 Test it out as you wish, http://rgarfinkel.heliohost.org/cgi-bin/mediademo/index.cgi.<br>